bhavikbhavsar/dogtagpki-test-essentials-container/README.md

 # DogtagPKI test essentials container
-Container with all essentials libraries to run dogtagPKI tests.
+Container with all essentials libraries to run DogtagPKI tests.

 Majorly consists of libraries as below:
 1. pytest